Azamattf/KolUmBot_LiDAR/README.md

 [Sample JSON file](sample_frame_data.json)

 ## Components of the repo
 The various python codes process and manipulate the data and create graphs and animations for analysis purposes.
+The scripts are mostly independent from one another because each of them accomplish different analsysis tasks.
 The breakdown of the those components can be found in the [docs folder](docs).

 ## Current Development